Former First Lady Michelle Obama To Appear On ‘Will And Grace’ Reboot

 The producers of the Will and Grace reboot have hit the jackpot when it comes to guest stars, and are rumored to be in talks to have former First Lady Michelle Obama appear on the television show.
-Michelle Obama has been one of the most accessible First Ladies in history, appearing on comedy shows, Jimmy Fallon and even took a spin with James Corden to jam to her favorite tunes with his Carpool Karaoke segment.
+Michelle Obama has been one of the most accessible First Ladies in history, appearing on comedy shows, Jimmy Fallon, and even took a spin with James Corden to jam to her favorite tunes with his Carpool Karaoke segment.
 And now that she’s “retired” from her first lady position, she’s trying her hand at appearing on a scripted television show.

 Currently, there is no word on what part Michelle Obama will play, and it is unclear if she will be playing herself or a character.
 An insider revealed that Michelle is “pretty much up for anything,” but doesn’t want whatever she’s doing to cross the line too much.